-The following morning, August 26th 1071 the last great native Roman army the Empire would ever field marched out of camp and deployed for battle.
+The following morning, August 26th, 1071 the last great native Roman army the Empire would ever field marched out of camp and prepared for battle.

 The Romans deployed in the usual formation recommended by their tactical manuals when facing swift-riding nomadic horse-bowmen: two divisions in line, one behind the other, a bowshot apart.
 Though it is not stated, each of these lines was comprised of 3-6 ranks of horsemen.
 The first line advanced steadily against the enemy, attempting to come to close quarters if possible; but maintaining an advancing wall of armored men and horses, forcing the lightly armed and largely unarmored nomads to fall back.
 The second line was to follow the first, preventing its encirclement (the favorite tactic of the steppe nomad, utilizing their speed and mobility to encircle and attack from flank and rear slower-moving formations).
 Should the Turks get behind the first line, the second line would then charge those enemy forces; sandwiching and crushing them like a nut between the twin arms of the cracker!

-At Manzikert, the first line was comprised of the Tagmata, regiments of elite guard troops, in the center and the professional cavalry troopers of Europe and Asia on either flank.
+Romanus' first line was comprised of the Tagmata, regiments of elite guard troops, in the center.
+On either flank were the professional cavalry troopers of Europe and Asia, on their left and right, respectively.
 The Emperor himself commanded this division, from the center, surrounded by his guards and beneath the sacred, gem-encrusted banner of Christian Byzantium, the Labarum (first carried by Constantine the Great at the battle of Milvian Bridge).

 This was a textbook plan, as taught by Byzantine manuals such as “The Tactica” of the Emperor Leo the Wise; proved over centuries of warfare to be the most effective way of defeating nomad horse archers.
 The weakness in the Emperor’s deployment was political, not military: Andronicus Dukas, his political enemy, was given command of the tactically vital second line reserve.

 All that long, hot August day the steel-clad Roman horsemen advanced up the highland valley.
 Tantalizingly just beyond the reach of their lances, a cloud of Turkish horse-archers continued to skirmish.
 Arrows flew back-and-forth, doing little damage to either side.
-The Turks refused to stand against the mailed Roman bands, and all day continued to fall back before the Byzantine advance; exchanging arrows but refusing to come to grips.
+The Turks refused to stand against the mailed Roman bands, and all day continued to fall back before the Byzantine advance; exchanging arrows but refusing to stand and fight at close-quarters.
 By mid-afternoon the Roman's passed over the campsite occupied that morning by the Sultan's army.
 Still the enemy fell back down the long valley, loosing arrows as they withdrew.

 Casualties were likely few on either side during the day-long, rolling skirmish battle.
 The Romans were well armored, and few of the light Turkish arrows would have wounded or killed a man.
-Roman arrows fell among the loose-ordered and constantly boiling ranks of the Turks, often as not missing their rapidly moving targets.
+A horse killed or lamed would dismount its rider, but as the Romans were advancing and the enemy retreating, such an unlucky victim could pass back through the ranks of his comrades and return to camp.
+For their part, Roman arrows falling among the loose-ordered and constantly boiling ranks of the Turks often as not missing their rapidly moving targets.

 Near evening, frustrated by the Sultan’s unwillingness to come to grips, the Emperor ordered the Roman bands to wheel-about and return to camp.